 - Patti Ellis, Director

-- Two by Four, GDUC's newsletter, chaired by ?;
+- Two by Four, GDUC's newsletter, a collaborative effort;

-- Canadian Transportation Agency Accessibility Advisory Committee, CTA-AAC, Bob Brown;
+- Canadian Transportation Agency Accessibility Advisory Committee, CTA-AAC, Brian Moore;

 Code of Conduct